-Deposition of witness who is ill or about to leave the Islands 100.
-If it is proved upon oath before any magistrate that any person is dangerously ill and unable to travel, or is about to leave the Islands for a period extending beyond the time when the accused, if committed for trial, would be tried, and that such person is able and willing to give material information as to any offence which the Magistrate is not empowered to try summarily, and with which any person has been charged (whether the preliminary inquiry has or has not been held or is in progress but not after the accused has been discharged) the magistrate may take the deposition of such person at the place where such person is lying sick or, if such person is about to leave the Islands as aforesaid, in the court, in the manner prescribed by this Code, and shall, after taking it, sign it, adding to it by way of heading a statement of the reason for taking it, and of the day upon which and place at which it was taken, and of the names of the persons, if any, present at the taking thereof.
+Deposition of witness who is ill or about to leave the Islands any offence which the Magistrate is not empowered to try summarily, and with which any person has been charged (whether the preliminary inquiry has or has not been held or is in progress but not after the accused has been discharged) the magistrate may take the deposition of such person at the place where such person is lying sick or, if such person is about to leave the Islands as aforesaid, in the court, in the manner prescribed by this Code, and shall, after taking it, sign it, adding to it by way of heading a statement of the reason for taking it, and of the day upon which and place at which it was taken, and of the names of the persons, if any, present at the taking thereof.

-101. Whenever it is intended to take any such deposition as aforesaid, reasonable notice that it is intended so to be taken shall, if the accused is in prison be served upon him in prison, or if he is on bail shall be either served upon him or left with an adult inmate at his last or most usual place of abode.
+Notice to be given 101.
+Whenever it is intended to take any such deposition as aforesaid, reasonable notice that it is intended so to be taken shall, if the accused is in prison be served upon him in prison, or if he is on bail shall be either served upon him or left with an adult inmate at his last or most usual place of abode.
 If the accused is in prison, the magistrate shall, by an order in writing, direct the gaoler having the custody of the accused to cause him to be conveyed to the place where the deposition is to be taken, for the purpose of being present when the same is taken, and to be conveyed back to prison when it has been taken, but no accused person shall be taken to any such place (other than the court) for such a purpose without his consent.